kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-Corrects an issue with IE7 and below, and enqueues picturefill.js when manual picturefill syntax is present.
+[Suppress warnings](https://github.com/kylereicks/picturefill.js.wp/issues/29) from DOM parsing and [update transient caching](https://github.com/kylereicks/picturefill.js.wp/issues/31) to use a hash as an identifier.